RijoKsd/SuperMart-Shopping-with-QR-Code/README.md

 * When a shop adds a new product, a QR code will be generated for that product.
 The user can then scan the QR code to add the product to their cart.

 ## Technologies Used
-* Frontend: HTML, CSS, JavaScript
+* Frontend: HTML, CSS, JavaScript,Bootstrap
 * Backend: Python Flask
 * Database: MySQL
 * Android: Java, Android Studio